Malachi Moore

-Malachi Moore (born September 13, 2001) is an American football strong safety for the Alabama Crimson Tide.
+Malachi Moore (born September 13, 2001) is an American professional football safety for the New York Jets of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Jets in the fourth round of the 2025 NFL draft.

-Early years
+Early life

 Moore attended Hewitt-Trussville High School in Trussville, Alabama.
 He played both cornerback and safety in high school.
 As a senior, he had 80 tackles and four interceptions.
 He was selected to play in the 2020 All-American Bowl.
 Moore committed to the University of Alabama to play college football.

 College career

 Moore became a starter during his true freshman year at Alabama in 2020.

+Moore accepted an invite to play in the 2025 Senior Bowl.

+Professional career

+Moore was selected by the New York Jets with the 130th pick in the fourth round of the 2025 NFL draft.